Max Gerlach

-Max von Gerlach (born Max Stork Gerlach; October 12, 1885 – October 18, 1958) was an acquaintance of American writer F. Scott Fitzgerald in New York.
-Gerlach was an officer in the American Expeditionary Forces during World War I who became a gentleman bootlegger and lived like a millionaire in New York.
-Flaunting his wealth as a bootlegger, Gerlach threw lavish parties, never wore the same shirt twice, used the phrase "old sport", claimed to be educated at Oxford University, and fostered myths about himself; including that he was a relation of the German Kaiser.
-These details about Gerlach inspired Fitzgerald in his creation of Jay Gatsby, the titular character of The Great Gatsby.
+Max von Gerlach (born Max Stork Gerlach; October 12, 1885 – October 18, 1958) was a German-born American bootlegger and an acquaintance of American writer F. Scott Fitzgerald.
+After serving as an officer in the American Expeditionary Force during World War I, Gerlach became a gentleman bootlegger who operated speakeasies on behalf of gambler Arnold Rothstein in New York City.

+Flaunting his newfound wealth as a bootlegger in New York, Gerlach threw lavish parties, never wore the same shirt twice, used the phrase "old sport", claimed to be educated at Oxford University, and fostered outlandish myths about himself, including that he was a relation of the German Kaiser.
+Many of these details about Gerlach inspired Fitzgerald's creation of Jay Gatsby, the titular character of his novel The Great Gatsby.

-With the end of prohibition and the onset of the Great Depression, Gerlach lost his immense wealth.
+With the end of prohibition and the onset of the Great Depression in the early 1930s, Gerlach lost his immense wealth.
 Living in reduced circumstances, he attempted suicide by shooting himself in the head in 1939.
 Blinded after his suicide attempt, he lived as a helpless invalid for many years.
 Gerlach died on October 18, 1958, at Bellevue Hospital in New York City.
 He was buried in a pine casket at Long Island National Cemetery.

-Biography

 Early life and military service

-According to research by scholar Horst Kruse, Gerlach was presumably born in or near Berlin, Germany, in 1885.
+According to research, Gerlach was presumably born in or near Berlin, Germany, in 1885.
 His father was Ferdinand Gerlach, a secretary to Frederick III in the Ministry of the Royal House of Hohenzollern.
-His father later died in 1887 or 1888 while serving in Royal Prussian Army.
-After his father's death, his mother Elizabeth Gerlach remarried to a merchant.
+His father died in 1887 or 1888 while serving in the Royal Prussian Army.
+(Although a marriage document from Königsberg listing his full name, parents names, and date of birth makes him alive in 1895).
+After his father's death, his mother Elizabeth Gerlach married a merchant named Andreas Stork.

 In 1894, Max, his mother, and his step-father immigrated to the United States and settled in Yonkers, New York.
 In 1900, a fifteen-year-old Gerlach worked on a motor boat as a machinist where he traveled to Mexico.
 He later worked as a mechanic and car salesman in Cuba and other locales.
 By 1910, a 25-year-old Max had returned to the United States and become a merchant on Second Avenue in Manhattan.

-In 1918, following the United States' entrance into World War I, Gerlach applied for a major's commission in the Ordnance Department of the United States Army.
-Although he applied to be a major, he was commissioned as a first lieutenant and managed military logistics for the American Expeditionary Forces while stationed in Hoboken, New Jersey.
+In 1918, following the United States' entrance into World War I, Gerlach applied for a major's commission in the Ordnance Department of the U.S. Army.
+Although he applied to be a major, he was commissioned as a first lieutenant and managed military logistics for the American Expeditionary Forces in Hoboken, New Jersey.
 After the armistice with Imperial Germany, Gerlach was honorably discharged.
-Immediately after his discharge, Gerlach began traveling between Cuba and the United States during which time he likely became involved in illegally importing alcohol during Prohibition.
+Immediately after his discharge, Gerlach often traveled between Cuba and the United States during which time he likely became involved in illegally importing alcohol during Prohibition.
 He soon became a gentleman bootlegger who lived like a millionaire in New York.